 A tailored industrial air filtration system

-JOA has specialized in the design and installation of industrial filtration systems for 22 years.
+JOA has specialized in the design and installation of industrial filtration systems and de-dusting solutions for 22 years.
 Our engineers have extensive experience in testing, measuring and analysing particles and aerosols.

 Based on the result, JOA is able to provide a customized solution that is optimally suited and effective for your needs.